 The rsi indicator can be either leading or lagging, depending on the individual trader and the market conditions.
 Generally, it can be useful for identifying trends and potential reversals, but it is not the only indicator that should be used when trading.

 Using RSI divergences

 If the price increases and RSI decreases over time, this is called an RSI bearish divergence.
-If the stock price decreases and RSI also decreases, this is known as an RSI confirmation of the trend.
+If the stock price decreases and RSI decreases, this is known as a trend confirmation.